janlelis/better-array/README.md

 a.count('b'); // => 2
 ```

 See below for more examples.
 Please note that the resulting objects are always vanilla JS objects, not BetterArray wrapper objects.
-This is intentional, the library is not designed for chaining.
+This is intentional; the main goal of this library is not the ability to chain, but to be very unobtrusive.
+If you still want to chain method calls, see at bottom for two options to do so.

 ## Setup